Syringophilidae: Life cycle

 A single fertilized female enters the soft calamus of a developing feather through the opening called superior umbilicus.
 When this is getting closed, it produces offspring; a single male and several females, which develop within this enclosed space.
 The offspring then fertilize each other and produce one more generation still enclosed here.
 Again, only a single male offspring is produced by each female, which will fertilize their sisters and cousins.
 Finally, fertilized females disperse to look for new feathers on the same host bird or on another one.
 The most frequent type of transmission is the parent-offspring route.
 Due to this peculiar life cycle, quill mite populations are highly inbred and subjected to an extremely reduced (if any) sexual selection pressure.

 Symbionts

-It is suspected that they might be a vector in transmitting strains of Wolbachia, an intracellular bacterial genus.
+They may host strains of Wolbachia, an intracellular bacterial genus.
 Additionally Spiroplasma bacteria are suspected symbionts, besides potentially the pathogens Anaplasma phagocytophilum, Brucella and Bartonella.